Fall Protection For AWIP SR2 Standing Seam Panels

 Equip Workers with High-Quality Safety Gear

-Fall protection starts with gear that fits, functions, and lasts.
-A harness that sits comfortably, a lanyard that locks smoothly, and a lifeline that moves without snagging can make a dangerous task feel manageable.
-OSHA's new regulations now require proper harness sizing for every worker, reinforcing the message that fit equals safety.
+Fall protection starts with gear that fits correctly.
+OSHA regulations now require proper harness sizing for every worker.
 Regular inspections and gear maintenance keep every connection strong when it matters most.